-Amanda Traub is a senior analyst for the Litigation Support practice at Applied Marketing Science (AMS).
+Amanda Traub is a manager for the Litigation Support practice at Applied Marketing Science (AMS).

 As a senior analyst, Amanda is involved with all aspects of litigation projects, including exploratory research, survey design, survey fielding, data analysis, and report development.
 Amanda has worked for the Litigation Support practice on cases related to trademark and patent infringement, dilution, deceptive advertising, class certification, and claim substantiation.